The Lobby Code

 The lap-one principles

 • Patience pays even in a sprint.
 A wreck on lap one ends your race entirely.
-A pass attempted on cold tires into Turn 1 rarely sticks anyway.

 ConventionLap-one rule

 IndyCarSimilar to F1, more contact-tolerant.
-First-lap incidents often called as racing incidents.

 Touring car (BTCC, V8 Supercars)Aggressive lap-one expected.
-Heavy contact tolerated as long as no one is deliberately punted.

 Scenario 6: You got punted.
 Now what?

-The principles that keep a lobby together
+Principles that keep a lobby together

 ConventionWhen you get punted

 IndyCarSimilar to F1.
-Stewards more contact-tolerant, especially on ovals.
+More contact-tolerant on ovals.

 Scenario 7: The sprint-race square tap